 Mægen, the thing itself is complicated.
 Bosworth-Toller gives the definition as “MAIN, might, strength, force, power, vigour, efficacy, virtue, faculty, ability”.
 The pronunciation is very close to “main” today (the “g” makes a “y” sound in this situation).
 But the true meaning of this concept is far more convoluted.
 I suppose the first thing to understand about mægen is that it is both a physical and metaphysical concept.
-The strength in your body is your mægen, the strength of your spirit is also mægen (and perhaps willa as well overlaps).
-To further complicate matters, gods can grant mægen to people and people can grant mægen to the gods in the form of offerings.
+The strength in your body is your mægen, the strength of your spirit is also mægen.
+To further complicate matters, people can grant some of their mægen to the gods in the form of offerings and in return the gods might grant spēd to people.
 So let’s break it down some.

 Physical Mægen can also be seen as your possessions.
 If you are to fell a tree, you can fell it without tools but it is supremely difficult.
 You will waste much of your strength and energy on the effort.
 Yet if you have an axe, you can easily and quickly fell the tree.
 Here you get into a tricky concept.
 You can spend the time and effort maintaining your tools and they will have a longer lifespan or you can let them rust and dull.
 A dull axe can take down a tree but it will be a stubborn act and will take more time and effort to fell the tree in the process.
 Your time and effort spent on maintenance will be translated into ease later on when using the tool.
 Basically, you use your mægen on maintaining the axe and are repaid later by having an axe to use in good condition.
 You further could say that the efforts you have done to make money to purchase the axe in the first place have been your mægen translated into the tool.
 It gets more complicated from there, but basically put, your physical possessions are an extension of your physical mægen.